AminMal/stgin/README.md

 #STGIN

-STgin is a functional rest framework that provides easy APIs in order to maintain your application RESTful APIS.
+STgin is a functional rest framework that provides easy APIs in order to maintain your application RESTful API server.

 It is currently built upon go-gin framework, but has the ability to easily switch between any other library/framework using the translator function in server file.